The stock market is breaking records. Time for a gut check

 If you did sell stocks this past April, you may have had too much of your portfolio in stocks for your risk tolerance.
 Or you may need to steel yourself more during the next drop.

 Remember that anyone decades away from retirement has the luxury of waiting out any drops in the market.
-Bear markets are actually great in that case, because they put stocks on sale for anyone continuing to make regular contributions to their 401(k) account.
+Bear markets are actually great in that case, because they put stocks on sale for anyone continuing to make regular contributions to their 401(k).

 Workers closer to retirement still need stocks, though in smaller proportions, because they have historically provided the highest returns over the long term, and a retirement can last decades.